 The thinner coiled baskets are made by a collective started in 2005 with 146 members by a very enterprising lady called Kellen who is still in charge of the collective.
 These baskets are also made by wrapping raffia around a central coil but in this case the coil is made out of millet straw, which forms a much more delicate coil.
 All the materials are sourced locally and the dyes are all natural colours derived from local vegetation.Weaving is a long process and it takes around 2 – 3 days to weave a 12-14” basket.
 This is on top of harvesting, preparing and dying the materials.
 Banana trees and raffia palms grow in abundance around villages and homesteads.

 Bee visited several different groups during her trip, each making baskets slightly differently from one other.
-The baskets that you see on our website are all ones that Bee bought directly from the groups she visited, as well as specific designs we are working with a few of the weavers with to produce.
+The baskets and tassels that you see on our website are all ones that Bee bought directly from the groups she visited, as well as specific designs we are working with a few of the weavers with to produce.
 Ruth has been vital in helping us.
 She is very invested in helping her community and hopefully one day soon we will be able to see each other and have a huge hug and a catch up over a banana juice at her home.

 Browse and buy our collection of Ugandan Baskets online here.